 That's right...today's recipe is for Egg Roll in a Bowl!
 Have you ever heard of it?
 Have you ever had it?
 I've seen this concept floating around the interwebs for the past couple of years, but I only wish I hadn't waited so long to make it!

 Basically, Egg Roll in a Bowl is exactly what it sounds like.
-It takes the yummy, savory filling of an egg roll — seasoned meat and veggies — and serves it over rice or quinoa as opposed to the tedious work of folding everything up in an egg roll wrapper.
+It takes the yummy, savory filling of an egg roll -- seasoned meat and veggies -- and serves it over rice or quinoa as opposed to the tedious work of folding everything up in an egg roll wrapper.
 But lack of wrapping aside, I made this recipe even less work by employing my trusty Instant Pot!

 Last year's Instant Pot recipes were some of my most popular posts of the year.
 And I knew that this year, I'd want to bring you even more Instant Pot goodness!
 So when I decided to try my hand at the currently trendy Egg Roll in a Bowl concept, I knew I'd want to create it as a pressure cooker recipe.

 And so here it is...Instant Pot Egg Roll in a Bowl!
 I was thrilled by how this one turned out.
 And I can't describe how speedy and simple it is to throw together!
 So allow me to break it down for you...

 - First, I used the sauté function of my Instant Pot to brown my ground meat right in the insert.
 I used lean ground beef because that's what I had on hand, but you could use more traditional ground pork or even ground turkey or chicken.

-- While my meat was browning, I stirred together a quick sauce with some of the Asian staples in my fridge and pantry — beef broth, soy sauce (or new-to-me coconut aminos, which is what I actually used), oyster sauce, honey, rice wine vinegar, and sesame oil.
+- While my meat was browning, I stirred together a quick sauce with some of the Asian staples in my fridge and pantry -- beef broth, soy sauce (or new-to-me coconut aminos, which is what I actually used), oyster sauce, honey, rice wine vinegar, and sesame oil.
 I set the sauce aside while I mixed some minced garlic and ginger into the beef before draining it and turning off the sauté function.

-And then, on top of the cooked ground beef, I piled a couple big handfuls of shredded carrots and a whole bag of coleslaw mix, which was mostly shredded green cabbage with some purple cabbage and a few more carrots mixed in.
+- And then, on top of the cooked ground beef, I piled a couple big handfuls of shredded carrots and a whole bag of coleslaw mix, which was mostly shredded green cabbage with some purple cabbage and a few more carrots mixed in.

 Of course, because the Instant Pot takes a few minutes to come to pressure and then a few more minutes to release pressure after cooking, this whole recipe took 20-ish minutes from start to finish.
 However, most of that time was completely hands-off!
 And once I opened the lid, all I had to do was stir everything together and dinner was done!

 But I actually garnished our meal with cilantro for a bit of green freshness...because I already had some on hand, and because y'all know I don't like onions. 😉

 At the table, a couple members of my family added a light sprinkle of crushed red pepper flakes to their plate, while another went for a drizzle of Sriracha.
 I always enjoy dipping my egg rolls in duck sauce, so I think I might try that next time!